Loading...

 side view to find the correct angle for an electric flux problem

-Solution: Since the electric field is constant and the surface is flat so we can use the electric flux formula $\Phi_e=EA\cos \theta$.
-Note that the given angle is not the angle we want to put into the flux formula.
-The correct angle between $\vec{E}$ and $\hat{n}$ is $180^\circ-72^\circ$ (see the previous problem), so the electric flux through the surface is \begin{align*} \Phi_E &=E\,A\,\cos \theta\\&=200\times (1)^2 \times \cos (180^\circ-72^\circ) \\&=\boxed{-61.8\quad {\rm N\cdot m^2/C}}\end{align*} the negative electric flux indicates that $\vec{E}$ and the normal vector are in the opposite directions.
-The following figure shows how to calculate the angle between a vector perpendicular to the surface (normal vector) and the electric field vector.
+Solution: Since the electric field is constant and the surface is flat, we can use the electric flux formula $\Phi_e=EA\cos \theta$.
+Note that the given angle is not the angle we want to use in the flux formula.
+The correct angle between $\vec{E}$ and $\hat{n}$ is $180^\circ-72^\circ$ (refer to the previous problem).
+Therefore, the electric flux through the surface is \begin{align*} \Phi_E &=E\,A\,\cos \theta\\&=200\times (1)^2 \times \cos (180^\circ-72^\circ) \\&=\boxed{-61.8\quad {\rm N\cdot m^2/C}}\end{align*} The negative electric flux indicates that $\vec{E}$ and the normal vector are in the opposite directions.
+The following figure indicates how to calculate the angle between a vector perpendicular to the surface (normal vector) and the electric field vector.

 top view of how to find the correct angle for an electric flux problem